Michel Litvak: Businessman

-OTEKO
+OTЭKO

 In 2000 Litvak began acquiring vast plots of land suitable for a deep sea harbor by the Black Sea.
 In 2004, OTEKO started building its harbor in Taman.
-It was a hugely complex engineering program, which today is one of Russia’s largest private investment projects.
+It was a hugely complex engineering program, which today is one of Russia's largest private investment projects.
 The project, from its inception, never received public funding in any form whatsoever.
 Following its massive private investment, in 2012 OTEKO opened its energy terminal; in 2019 it opened its dry bulk terminal, and plans to open a grain and dry bulk cargo terminal are in progress.
 On July 4, 2019, The Interdisciplinary Center Herzliya honored Litvak for his contributions to society.

-Bold films
+Bold Films

 Litvak established Bold Films, a Hollywood film production company that has produced several notable movies over the years such as Bobby, Drive, Nightcrawler, and Whiplash, which was nominated for five Academy Awards and won three (see below).